reiniuslab/Lentini_XCU_in_vivo/README.md

 ``xy_homologs.tsv`` is modified from Table1 in ([5](https://dx.doi.org/doi:10.1016/j.cell.2014.09.052))

 ## Abstract
-Mammalian X-chromosome dosage balance is regulated by X-chromosome inactivation (XCI) and X-chromosome upregulation (XCU), but the dynamics of XCU as well as the interplay between the two mechanisms remain poorly understood.
-Here, we mapped XCU throughout early mouse embryonic development at cellular and allelic resolution, revealing sex- and lineage-specific dynamics along key events in X-chromosome regulation.
-Our data show that XCU is linearly proportional to the degree of XCI, indicating that dosage compensation ensues based on mRNA levels rather than number of active X chromosomes.
-In line with this, we reveal that the two active X chromosomes in female naïve embryonic stem cells are not hyperactive as previously thought.
-In all lineages, XCU was underlain by increased transcriptional burst frequencies, providing a mechanistic basis in vivo.
-Together, our results demonstrate unappreciated flexibility of XCU in balancing X-chromosome expression, and we propose a general model for allelic dosage balance, applicable for wider mechanisms of transcriptional regulation.
+X-chromosome inactivation (XCI) and upregulation (XCU) are the major opposing chromosome-wide modes of gene regulation that collectively achieve dosage compensation in mammals, but the regulatory link between the two remains elusive.
+Here, we use allele-resolved single-cell RNA-seq combined with chromatin accessibility profiling to finely dissect the separate effects of XCI and XCU on RNA levels during mouse development.
+We uncover that balanced X dosage is flexibly attained through expression tuning by XCU in a sex- and lineage-specific manner along varying degrees of XCI and across developmental and cellular states.
+Male blastomeres achieve XCU upon zygotic genome activation while females experience two distinct waves of XCU, upon imprinted- and random XCI, and ablation of Xist impedes female XCU.
+Contrary to widely established models of mammalian dosage compensation, naïve female embryonic cells carrying two active X chromosomes do not exhibit upregulation but express both alleles at basal level, yet collectively exceeding the RNA output of a single hyperactive allele.
+We show, in vivo and in vitro, that XCU is kinetically driven by X-specific modulation of transcriptional burst frequency, coinciding with increased compartmentalization of the hyperactive allele.
+Altogether, our data provide unprecedented insights into the dynamics of mammalian XCU, prompting a revised model of the chain in events of allelic regulation by XCU and XCI in unitedly achieving stable cellular levels of X-chromosome transcripts.
 ##

 ### Session info